ZHONGJunjie86/A2C-LSTM-TD-single-car-intersection/README.md

 　Input [real_speed/10, target_speed/10, elapsed_time_ratio, distance_to_goal/100,reward,done,time_pass,over]
 　Station representation: [real_speed/10, target_speed/10, elapsed_time_ratio, distance_to_goal/100]
  　It's notable that the data elements have some relation rather than random distribute.
- 　The　target_speed is a constant value and the  elapsed_time_ratio and distance_to_goal are monotonically increasing or monotonically decreasing
+ 　The　target_speed is a constant value and the  elapsed_time_ratio and distance_to_goal are monotonically increasing or monotonically decreasing data.
   # Reward shaping
 　Output accelerate.
 　Action representation [acceleration].